firebase/firebase-js-sdk/CONTRIBUTING.md

 ### Pull Request Guidelines

 * Search [GitHub](https://github.com/firebase/firebase-js-sdk/pulls) for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
+* Create an issue to discuss a change before submitting a PR.
+We'd hate to have to turn down your contributions because of something that could have been communicated early on.
 * Make your changes in a new git branch:

   ```shell